RTurney/Gilded-Rose/js-jest/README.md

 * aged brie increases in quailty the older it gets
 * quality of an item cannot be above 50
 * Sulfuras does not have to be sold and does not decrease in quality
+* backstage passes increase in value close they get to sellin dates
+  - increases by 2 when there are 10 days or less left
+  - increases by 3 when there are 5 days or less left
+* backstage passes drop to 0 after the concert

 #### Tests to build